Shippable/admiral/releaseNotes/master.md

   - Jira issue created for a non-matrix CI builds create issue links in the CI build console page immediately.
   - UX issues for Subscription and Project Insights have been fixed for Chrome on OSX.
   -

+## Shippable Server

+  - WebHook integrations work in CI and the `NOTIFY` step of your Assembly line jobs on a fresh install.

 ## History